Leiden University Excellence Scholarship programme (LExS)

 € 15.000 of the tuition fee

-Total tuition fee minus the home fee
+Total tuition fee minus the statutory tuition fee (also referred to as home fee)

 The number and type of award of the scholarship depends on the budget available for each Faculty department.
 The type of award has no reflection on the students' academic level of excellence.
+Please be aware that the LExS is not a full scholarship.

 ||Fill in your online application for admission to Leiden University.*||